-&lt;sup>8 They tried to drown out his voice, as well as covering their ears-they really didn't want to hear any more!
+1 They tried to drown out his voice, as well as covering their ears-they really did not want to hear any more!
 Not a few today don't want to hear the truth either.

-&lt;sup>9 They were beside themselves with rage, and forgot all about getting permission from the Roman authorities-typical mob action.
-Sleep is frequently used as a figure for death in the Bible, especially with reference to believers.
+2 They were beside themselves with rage, and forgot all about getting permission from the Roman authorities typical mob action, but doubtless demonically inspired.

+3 Sleep is frequently used as a figure for death in the Bible, especially with reference to believers.
 Stephen's death reminds me of the Lord's-both let out a shout, and then died.
 In the Lord's case we are explicitly told that He dismissed His spirit.
 I wonder if Stephen was somehow able to dismiss his (if he was able to shout he still had strength, and death by stoning took a while).
-Both also asked forgiveness for their murderers.